spine/spine.site/app/views/docs/models.md

 ##Persistence

 While storing records in memory is useful for quick retrieval, persisting them in one way or another is often required.
 Spine includes a number of pre-existing storage modules, such as Ajax and HTML5 Local Storage, which you can use for persistence.
 Please check out the [Ajax](<%= docs_path("ajax") %>) and [Local Storage guides](<%= docs_path("local") %>)) for more information.

+If you want to pull from one of these sources to populate your model collection use `fetch()`

+    Contact.fetch()

 ##Events